 This assessment should include extensive consultation with all stakeholders, including the regulated community and the law enforcement and intelligence communities.
-The National Science Advisory Board for Biosecurity should evaluate all pertinent strategies, laws, and guidance related to the Select Agent Program; identify key drivers of safety and security lapses; and identify regulatory burdens in the Select Agent Program that stifle research and innovation.
+The NSABB should evaluate all pertinent strategies, laws, and guidance related to the Select Agent Program; identify key drivers of safety and security lapses; and identify regulatory burdens in the Select Agent Program that stifle research and innovation.
 The report should include specific and actionable recommendations for revising Select Agent Program regulations and their implementation in order to improve security and safety and to incentivize laboratory certification under the program.
-The National Science Advisory Board for Biosecurity should provide the assessment and recommendations for program overhaul to the Secretary of Health and Human Services, Secretary of Agriculture, and Vice President within six months.
-The report should also be made public and provide to Congress shortly thereafter.
+The NSABB should provide the assessment and recommendations for program overhaul to the Secretary of Health and Human Services, Secretary of Agriculture, and Vice President within six months.
+The report should also be made public and provided to Congress shortly thereafter.